-- (a) advertise such appointment vacancies, receive applications and screen candidates therefore, and make such appointments as it deems appropriate under such standards, qualifications, and criteria, and - (b) commit to an effort to identify and seek qualified women and minority candidates for vacancies and new positions. - 8.2 Advertisement of Vacancies.
+(a) advertise such appointment vacancies, receive applications and screen candidates therefore, and make such appointments as it deems appropriate under such standards, qualifications, and criteria, and

+(b) commit to an effort to identify and seek qualified women and minority candidates for vacancies and new positions.

+8.2 Advertisement of Vacancies.
 Bargaining unit vacancies shall be advertised through appropriate professional channels.
 Employees of lower or equivalent ranks, employees who are spouses of employees, and employees who are local residents shall not, in the hiring process, be disadvantaged for that reason.
-Prior to making the decision to hire a candidate to fill a bargaining unit vacancy, the appropriate administrator(s) shall consider recommendations which have resulted from the review of candidates by employees in the department/unit. - 8.3 Employment Agreement.
+Prior to making the decision to hire a candidate to fill a bargaining unit vacancy, the appropriate administrator(s) shall consider recommendations which have resulted from the review of candidates by employees in the department/unit.

+8.3 Employment Agreement.
 All appointments shall be made on a University employment agreement and signed by the president or representative and the employee.
 The University may enclose informational addenda, except that such addenda shall not abridge the employee's rights or benefits provided in this Agreement.
+The University employment agreement shall contain the following elements:

+(a) Date;

-The University employment agreement shall contain the following elements: - (a) Date: - (b) Professional Classification System title, class code, rank, and appointment status; - (c) Principal place of employment; - (d) Employment unit (e.g., department, college, institute, area, center, etc.); - (e) Length of the appointment; - (f) A statement that the position is (1) tenured, (2) non-tenure earning, (3) tenure-earning (specifying prior service in another institution to be credited toward tenure), or (4) multiyear/non-tenure earning; - (g) Percent of full time effort (FTE) assigned; - (h) Salary; - (i) The following statement, if the appointment is not subject to the notice provisions of Article 12: "Your employment under this agreement will cease on the date indicated.
-No further notice of cessation of employment is required."; - (j) Special conditions of employment, including what part, if any, of the salary is provided as a temporary salary adjustment (stipend) subject to the terms of Section 8.4.; - (k) A statement that the appointment is subject to the Constitution and laws of the State of Florida and the United States, the regulations of the University, and this Agreement;
+(b) Professional Classification System title, class code, rank, and appointment status;

+(c) Principal place of employment;

+(d) Employment unit (e.g., department, college, institute, area, center, etc.);

+(e) Length of the appointment;

+(f) A statement that the position is (1) tenured, (2) non-tenure earning, (3) tenure-earning (specifying prior service in another institution to be credited toward tenure), or (4) multiyear/non-tenure earning;

+- (g) Percent of full time effort (FTE) assigned; - (h) Salary;

+(i) The following statement, if the appointment is not subject to the notice provisions of Article 12: "Your employment under this agreement will cease on the date indicated.
+No further notice of cessation of employment is required.";

+(j) Special conditions of employment, including what part, if any, of the salary is provided as a temporary salary adjustment (stipend) subject to the terms of Section 8.4.;

+(k) A statement that the appointment is subject to the Constitution and laws of the State of Florida and the United States, the regulations of the University, and this Agreement;

-- (l) A statement that the employee's signature on the employment agreement shall not be deemed a waiver of the right to process a grievance with respect thereto in compliance with Article 20; - (m) The statement: "The University of Central Florida is an equal opportunity employer.
-University policy and regulation prohibit discrimination against or harassment of any employee based upon race, color, sex, sexual orientation, religious creed, national origin, age, veteran status, disability, political affiliation, marital status, or employee rights related to union activity as granted under Chapter 447, Florida Statutes.
-Claims of such discrimination by the University may be presented as grievances pursuant to Article 20, Grievance Procedure.": - (n) A statement informing the employee of the obligation to report outside activity, conflict of commitment, and conflict of interest under the provisions of Article 19 of the Agreement; and - (o) The statement: "If you have not been provided with a copy of the BOT/UFF Collective Bargaining Agreement, notify your supervisor and you will be given one."
+(1) A statement that the employee's signature on the employment agreement shall not be deemed a waiver of the right to process a grievance with respect thereto in compliance with Article 20;

+(m) The statement: "The University of Central Florida is an equal opportunity employer.
+University policy and regulation prohibit discrimination against or harassment of any employee based upon age, disability, gender identity or gender expression, genetic information, marital status, national origin, political affiliation, race or color, religion, sex, sexual orientation, or veteran status, or employee rights related to union activity as granted under Chapter 447, Florida Statutes.
+Claims of such discrimination by the University may be presented as grievances pursuant to Article 20, Grievance Procedure.";

+(n) A statement informing the employee of the obligation to report outside activity, conflict of commitment, and conflict of interest under the provisions of Article 19 of the Agreement; and

+(o) The statement: "If you have not been provided with a copy of the BOT/UFF Collective Bargaining Agreement, notify your supervisor and you will be given one."